Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. What's to eat?

 A. Unlike a residential summer camp, your son gets lots of choices.
 Breakfasts are either continental breakfasts that our motel/hotel might serve or we'll have breakfast in a fast-food restaurant and occasionally a sit-down restaurant.
-Lunches are often trail lunches we prepare for our daily treks and this might include crackers, summer sausage, cheese, fruit, gorp, cookies, etc. Dinners are always in a sit-down restaurant and boys get to choose from the menu with just a few restrictions such as no caffeine after 6 PM for the younger boys.
+We'll go to a fast-food place for some lunches.
+If we have a day on the trail where finding a restaurant is out of the question, we'll have a trail lunch.
+This might include crackers, summer sausage, cheese, peanut butter, fruit, gorp, cookies, etc. Dinners are always in a sit-down restaurant and boys get to choose from the menu with just a few restrictions such as no caffeine after 6 PM for the younger boys.
+Since boys are normally choosing their own foods at all meals, special diets and requests can usually be accommodated.
+Leaders can help boys make good food choices if they need it or if a parent requests special attention.

 Q. What's your staff-to-participant ratio?

-A. We generally have one adult leader for every four or five boys.
-Older boys help as assistants, rangers, and junior counselors...but they are not considered in that ratio and they are never in charge of your son.
+A. We generally have one adult leader for every three or four boys.
+Older boys might assist as junior or senior counselors...but they are not considered in that ratio and they are never in charge of your son.
 The older boys are there to have a great time (most are returning for a second, third, or fourth trip) and their primary role after having fun is to help the adults if requested.
 Did I say, their real reason for being there is to have fun!

 Q. Where do your trips go?

 A. Each year we go to a different location.
-These rotate generally around a three- or four-year cycle.
+These usually rotate around a three- or four-year cycle.
 Occasionally we'll go to an entirely new itinerary.
 Our recent trips have been:

 2011 - Colorado Rockies